bisht2961/full_stack_ai_resume_generator/README.md

-# 🚀 AI Resume Builder
+# 🚀 SmartResume AI - Build your next resume

 An AI-powered resume builder that helps users create, manage, and share stunning resumes with intelligent AI-generated content and beautiful templates.